muhannad-ibrahim/muhannad-ibrahim/README.md

 I am Muhannad, a Software Engineer at [Code SA](https://code-sa.ai/)

-I am a Software Developer with 5+ years of professional experience in full-stack development. <br/>
+I am a Software Developer with 5+ years of professional experience in software development. <br/>
 I am known for my debugging and problem-solving skills and my ability to make significant performance improvements and build stuff with a focus on distributed systems, web security, and open source :octocat:.
 I am AWS and MongoDB Certified.
 I graduated from the Faculty of Science at Ain-Shams University, majoring in Computer Science, in June 2020.
 I joined the Information Technology Institute (ITI).
 9-Month Diploma. <br/>

 - 🌟 Just live every day as the last day 🙋 "Steve Jobs"